Frequently Asked Questions

 The implementation of data loaders depends on which version of GraphQL you are using.
 Some have built-in data loader functionality, like the java-dataloader for GraphQL Java.

-GraphQL has also built a dataloader library that can be layered onto your GraphQL server.
+GraphQL has a well maintained dataloader library that can be used in our GraphQL server.
 This utility mimics the original GraphQL calls with loaders passed to each resolver in the context value.
 The example below shows what the GraphQL query for musicians would look like with a data loader.

 const albumLoader = new DataLoader(musicianIds => {